josezy/firebase-mcp/README.md

 ## Overview

-The [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
-This MCP server provides a standardized interface to interact with Firebase services including:
+The [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) is an open protocol that enables LLM client applications to use tools and access external data sources.
+This MCP server allows any LLM client that supports the MCP protocol to interact with Firebase services including:

 - **Authentication**: User management and verification
 - **Firestore**: Document database operations